BikramMondal5/Edubyte/README.md

 - **Deployment:** TBD

 ## 🧠 Available AI Models
-- **GPT-40:** OpenAI one of the most advanced multimodal AI with superior text and code generation capabilities. 💡
+- **GPT-40:** OpenAI one of the most advanced multimodal AI with superior text and code generation capabilities.💡

-- **DeepSeek:** An open-weight AI model optimized for reasoning and coding tasks. 🐳
+- **DeepSeek:** An open-weight AI model optimized for reasoning and coding tasks.🐳

-- **Gemini 2.0 Flash:** A lightweight, fast-response LLM developed by Google. ⚡
+- **Gemini 2.0 Flash:** A lightweight, fast-response LLM developed by Google.⚡

-- **Edubyte:** A friendly chatAssistant for instant answer to your daily queries. 🚀
+- **Edubyte:** A friendly chatAssistant for instant answer to your daily queries.🚀

-- **Spoiler Alert:** More interactive AI models are coming soon! ☢️
+- **Spoiler Alert:** More interactive AI models are coming soon!☢️

 ## ⚙️ Installation